Catalyst Pharmaceuticals: Lambert-Eaton myasthenic syndrome

 Tentative evidence supports 3,4-diaminopyridine treatment at least for a few weeks, with the goal to improve neuromuscular transmission.
 The 3,4-diaminopyridine base or the water-soluble 3,4-diaminopyridine phosphate may be used.
 Both 3,4-diaminopyridine formulations stall the repolarization of nerve terminals after a discharge, allowing more calcium to gather in the terminal.

+Duchenne muscular dystrophy

+Data from four clinical trials support vamorolone therapy's safety and efficacy profile in DMD.
+One study compared 48 weeks of treatment Agamree to prednisone, a corticosteroid, in 121 boys with Duchenne muscular dystrophy.
+Results demonstrated that AGAMREE and prednisone were both effective at preserving muscle function, but children given AGAMREE had fewer adverse reactions related to bone health, growth, and behavior.

 Amifampridine

 The development of amifampridine and its phosphate has brought attention to orphan drug policies that grant market exclusivity as an incentive for companies to develop therapies for conditions that affect small numbers of people.

 Amifampridine, also called 3,4-DAP, was discovered in Scotland in the 1970s, and doctors in Sweden first showed its use in LEMS in the 1980s.